-In April 2020, the State Legislature restored and extended through 2021 NIFA's statutory authority to issue bonds.
+In 2020, the State Legislature restored and extended through 2021 NIFA's statutory authority to issue bonds.
 Under the applicable State statute, bonds issued by NIFA can be outstanding through January 31, 2051.

-For information related to a potential restructuring by NIFA of certain County general obligation bonds, see "COUNTY FINANCIAL CONDITION - 2021 Budget and 2021-2024 Multi-Year Financial Plan" above.
+For information related to the restructuring by NIFA of certain NIFA bonds and County general obligation bonds, see "COUNTY FINANCIAL CONDITION - 2021 Budget and 2021-2024 Multi-Year Financial Plan" above.